weyoss/redis-smq/packages/redis-smq/docs/api/classes/Configuration.md

 > **load**(`cb`): `void`

-Loads configuration from Redis for the current namespace.
+Loads configuration from Redis into memory.

 This method retrieves the stored configuration from Redis and updates the current instance with the loaded values.
 The configuration is automatically parsed and